mintesnott/alx-system_engineering-devops/README.md

-to print current working directory
+this directory is for storing shell scripts